-AUT offers free counselling services and mental health support, delivered by professional counsellors.
-Sessions are confidential and one-to-one.
+AUT offers free counselling services and mental health support to AUT students.
+Sessions are confidential and are delivered by professional counsellors.
 You can bring a support person with you.

 Counselling is a process of privately talking through anything that is concerning you.
-Counsellors will listen to you sensitively and with openness, and will try and see things from your point of view.
-We provide a practical and solution-focused counselling approach to student concerns.
+Counsellors provide a practical and solution-focused counselling approach to student concerns.

 You can talk about a range of issues, whether these are personal, study-related or in other areas of your life.
 This includes: